Join our mailing list to stay informed!

 A restructure may reduce your company's debts; for example, a Small Business Restructure (SBR) has an average 85% debt reduction.
 But, if directors are liable for personal guarantees and expired or lockdown DPNs, restructuring won’t fix this.

-There’s no escaping DPN liability other than with an insolvency appointment such as a debt agreement, personal insolvency agreement or bankruptcy.
+There’s no escaping DPN liability other than with an insolvency appointment such as a Part IX (9) Debt Agreement, personal insolvency agreement or bankruptcy.

 For personal guarantees, the outcome may depend on your personal financial position.
 If your personal financial position shows you can’t pay the guarantee debt in full, you may be able to negotiate an informal arrangement to pay less than the full debt and/or pay by instalments over time.